Christmas comes but once a year! Here is our guide to choosing and caring for a real Christmas tree this festive season.

-How to choose the right real Christmas tree
+How to choose the perfect real Christmas tree for you

 Real trees offer variety, both in shape and size, meaning you can get the perfect one to suit your home.
 Before choosing, measure the space in your home, remembering that the tree stand will add to the height.

 When selecting a tree, choose one with very few brown needles.
 You can check if it is fresh by taking a branch and gently pulling your hand towards you along the branch.
 Or raise the tree a few inches and drop the trunk to the ground.
 The needles should stay on the tree.

 The Christmas trees we stock are of a premium grade.
 We believe that everybody deserves the very best quality and selection.
 Our staff will be willing to help you find the right tree and ensure you get the very best advice on caring for your tree.

 If it is fragrance you are after, then this is most definitely the tree for you.
 With a slim-line habit it is also a great option for those with space restrictions.
 Not renowned for its needle retaining qualities it is advisable not to bring them inside too early.
 Bringing the tree inside from the 15th December will ensure that it performs to its best.

 The Nordmann Fir

 By far the most popular tree these days, these firs excel at needle retention.
 They will be fine for 3-4 weeks inside if cared for properly.
 Although not hugely fragrant they do still deliver an aroma to give your home that festive feel.
 With a broader growth habit than the spruce, the Nordmann is sure to make an impressive statement in any lounge.